osl-vvce/osl-vvce.github.io/README.md

 #### About Section

-Tells about OSL, Who we are, What we do etc, What we have achieved etc.
+Tells about OSL, Who we are, What we do, What we have achieved etc.

 ---

 #### Members Section

-Lists down all the members dynamically based on a yaml file.
+Lists down all the members dynamically based on a mdx file.

 ---